ScilifelabDataCentre/serve-tutorials/Workshops/Building-sharing-ML-demo-apps/README.md

 ### Preparation

 In order to follow this tutorial, make sure that you are running Python 3.10 or later.
-Clone the repository that we prepared, create a virtual environment, and install the [Gradio](https://pypi.org/project/gradio/) package.

 ```bash
 python --version